alex-lyn/alex-lyn/README.md

 <p>
  I build fast, scalable, and accessible interfaces with clean, maintainable code - no constructors, no visual builders.<br/> Focused on performance, usability, and clean architecture.
-I enjoy working with vanilla HTML/CSS/JS as well as modern frameworks like React.<br/>
+I enjoy working with vanilla HTML/CSS/JS as well as modern frameworks like React / Next.<br/>
  I truly enjoy what I do, and I'm always open to collaboration, learning, and new challenges.
 </p>